Zadigo/ze_mailer/README.md

 This returns an updated version of the settings.

-# Emails
+# Sending emails
 ## Servers

-The application comes with custom emeail servers that you can use to send emails using Gmail or Outlook.
+The application comes with custom email server that you can use to send emails using Gmail or Outlook.
 They derive from the `BaseServer` class which you can subclass to create a custom server of your own.

 You can initialize a server using two methods: __configuration__ or __class parameters__.